Hodia FAQs

 Camp Hodia has a different site location depending on the camp session or regional program you are participating in.
 For detailed information please read the FAQ under your camp session below or on the Events page.

 The heart of the program is in the Sawtooth Mountains, between Stanley and Ketchum, Idaho.
-This has been the location of our summer residential camps since the beginning.
+This has been the location of our summer residential camps since 1978!

 Hodia has never turned away a child because of a family’s inability to pay.
 Please see the Cost section of your child’s camp website and contact us with any questions.
-We have scholarships (“camperships”) available and it’s easy to apply!
+We have camp scholarships (“camperships”) available and it’s easy to apply!
 Hodia relies on generous donors every year to keep the camp affordable.
-The actual cost of camp is nearly double the in-state camp fee.
+The actual cost of camp is nearly triple the in-serrvice camp fee.
 This subsidization is possible thanks to generous donations of time and money by caring organizations and professionals.

-If you are interested in contributing to our campership fund click here to donate online, or if you want your child to attend camp but need financial assistance, please contact us at (208) 891-1023, info@hodia.org, or complete a “Campership Application” when creating your camper’s account.
+If you are interested in contributing to our campership fund click here to donate online, or if you want your child to attend camp but need financial assistance, please contact us at (208) 891-1023, info@hodia.org, or complete a “Campership Application” during your child’s enrollment process.

-Your camp fees must be paid for 3 weeks prior to camp.
-If you’d like to apply for a scholarship, please indicate so on your online registration.
+Camp fees must be paid in full before the first day of camp.
+If you’d like to apply for a camp scholarship, please indicate your request during camper registration.

 Each camper will be registered and interviewed by a camp doctor or nurse and cabin counselors when arriving at camp.
 Parents and campers will meet the camp director, physician, nurses, dietitians, and counselors to discuss the activities, camper’s medical history, dietary routine, and expectations for education.

 Hodia has some simple rules of conduct and behavior—similar to a public school.
 If unacceptable behavior occurs, your child may be placed on a behavior contract and you will be notified.
 For extreme or persistent problems, you may be required to pick up your camper before the end of camp.
+Review Hodia’s Camp Rules here.
 We appreciate your support and understanding.

 If an emergency occurs at camp, we will make every effort to contact the parent or guardian using the information you provide during registration.